 To make the most out of the career fairs have your resume reviewed ahead of time and visit your career coach at Career Services for any additional questions and advice.
 This information is available in pdf format: Career Fair Success guide.

 Career fairs are useful whether you are a freshman or a PhD candidate, sure of your academic major or not

 Attend Career Fair to:

 - Explore different career fields by visiting with employers from all types of agencies and organizations -- in one place at one time.

 - Talk with recruiters about the variety of career paths available.

-- Gain insights from the employers you might obtain an internship or career position with.
+- Gain insights from employers about obtaining an internship or career position with them.

 - Find out how to apply for open positions and schedule on-campus interviews the next day.